Oprah's next mission: Win advertisers with OWN vision

 Those numbers were less than the 98,000 women ages 25 to 54 who watched the male-skewing Spike TV, or the 69,000 who watched the Travel Channel during the same time period.

-On Thursday, OWN unveiled four new prime time series, including "Six Little McGhees" about the a married couple with six toddlers.
-"It's a show I don't want to participate in," Winfrey joked.
+On Thursday, OWN unveiled four new prime time series, including "Six Little McGhees" about a married couple juggling six toddlers and a family business.

 "Married to the Army: Alaska" follows military wives, while "Iyanla Fix My Life" features inspirational speaker and author Iyanla Vanzant.
 "Elura and Michele Take Staten Island" stars two former prosecutors who "tell it like it is."